 Winter & Spring 2017

-- In 2017-18, I will be a Scholar in Residence at the Center for Western Civilization, Policy, and Thought and the Department of Art & Art History at the University of California, Boulder.
-In addition to working on my book, this fall I will teach two new seminars, Black Mountain Experimentalism, and Waiting to be Seen: Voyeurism, Surveillance, Cinema.
-I am sincerely excited to meet my new colleagues and students, and to have the opportunity to spend time in this beautiful region of the country!
+- In 2017-18, I will be a Visiting Assistant Professor in the Department of Art & Art History and Scholar-in-Residence at the Center for Western Civilization, Thought and Policy at the University of Colorado, Boulder.
+In addition to working on my book, this fall I will teach two new seminars, a graduate seminar on Black Mountain Experimentalism and an advanced undergrad/grad seminar, Waiting to be Seen: Voyeurism, Surveillance, Cinema.
+I am sincerely looking forward to meeting my new colleagues and students, and excited by the opportunity to spend time in this beautiful region of the country.

 - My final semester at Columbia was a busy and rewarding one.
 After almost a year of preparation, I finally taught my new travel seminar Sunshine/Noir: Minor Histories of California Art, to a brilliant group of undergraduate students.
 An experiment in site-specific learning, the course yielded many invaluable lessons in teaching, research, and curation.